Holy Name of Jesus Cathedral (Raleigh, North Carolina): Materials

-The façade of the cathedral is predominantly wood-mold brick, yielding a soft impression to the masonry.
-The brick was specified in a "rose" color, with a high degree of color range intended to lend visual interest to the building's exterior.
+The cathedral façade is composed predominantly of wood-mold brick, yielding a soft impression to the masonry.
+The brick was specified in a "rose" color, with a high degree of color range, intended to lend visual interest to the building's exterior.
 This material and color recalls the region's architectural heritage, as do the grapevine mortar joints.
-Cast stone, specified in a range of colors, is incorporated into the most prominent parts of the building, such as the West entry façade and the exterior of the chapel.
-The roof surfaces are clad in copper.
+Cast stone, specified in a range of colors, is incorporated into the most prominent parts of the building, such as the west entry façade and the exterior of the chapel.
+The roof is clad in copper.

 Nave and transept walls

-The exterior walls of the Nave and Transepts feature paired arched windows at the floor level, arranged in a total of 22 bays, with single arched windows centered above the pairs in the clerestory of each bay.
-In a simplified expression of the interior architectural language, the masonry features corbelling (intentional, minor projections in the brickwork) to lend relief and interest to the surface of the structure through shadow, and to enhance the design details, articulating the bays and conveying the building's structural strategy on its exterior.
-The voussoirs forming the arches are custom-made tapered shapes, in order to allow the joints to remain parallel, and to relieve the workmen of the laborious and dangerous task of saw-cutting brick on-site.
+The exterior walls of the nave and transepts feature paired arched windows at the floor level, arranged in a total of 22 bays.
+Single-arched windows are centered above the paired windows in the clerestory of each bay.
+The masonry features corbelling.
+The voussoirs forming the arches are custom-made tapered shapes, in order to allow the joints to remain parallel.

-The stained glass windows are in part salvaged from the church "Ascension of Our Lord" in Philadelphia, PA, where ten large windows were flanked by two smaller ones.
-In the cathedral design, these two smaller windows remain grouped with their respective larger windows, but are simply placed at the ground level instead of the clerestory level, thereby relating to their original arrangement.
-The salvaged windows were designed by Paula Balano and restored by Beyer Studios in Philadelphia, PA.
-Beyer Studios also designed additional windows for the cathedral, which are placed in an alternating pattern with the salvaged stained-glass windows throughout the Nave and Transepts.
-The newly fabricated windows feature the same border design as the original windows, but include translucent glass fields instead of biblical scenes as depicted by the Balano windows.
-The diamond-patterned window fields reference the diamond motif that is repeated throughout the cathedral, including the glass in many of the interior doors and in the lighting fixtures.
-This pattern also references the Diocese of Raleigh's coat of arms, which incorporates seven diamonds.
+The cathedral obtained twelve stained glass windows that were salvaged from the former Ascension of Our Lord Church in Philadelphia.
+They were restored by Beyer Studios in Philadelphia, which also designed several new windows.
+The new windows feature the same border design as the original windows, but include translucent glass fields instead of biblical scenes.
+The diamond-patterned window fields reference the diamond motif that is repeated throughout the cathedral.
+This pattern also references the diocesan coat of arms, which incorporates seven diamonds.